The Monday Club – Gardening and horticulture – Frome

 Wells Cafe alternate Thursdays at Pickwicks, High Street, Wells 10am-12pm

-Street Cafe last Wednesday of the month 11am – 12pm Crispin Community Centre.
+Street Cafe Every other Wednesday 10.30 – 12pm Crispin Community Centre.

 Shepton Mallet Cafe every Tuesday and Thursday at Peppers Cafe, High Street 10am – 12pm

 Please call to check details if you are coming for the first time as some are term time only.

 Active and In Touch Befriending Scheme